 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 6.10 If all or part of the complaint is not resolved to the resident's satisfaction at stage 1, it must be progressed to stage 2 of the landlord's procedure.
 Stage 2 is the landlord's final response.
-Yes Section 5 of our complaints policy states that a customer who is not happy with our response can request a review of their complaint.
-Within 10 working days of receiving the stage 1 outcome letter, the customer is required to notify us of their intent to progress the complaint to stage 2 for a senior manager review.
+Yes Section 5 of our complaints policy states A customer who is not happy with our response can request a review of their complaint.
+Within 28 days of receiving the stage 1 outcome letter, the customer is required to notify us of their intent to progress the complaint to stage 2 for a senior manager review.
 6.11 Requests for stage 2 must be acknowledged, defined and logged at stage 2 of the complaints procedure within five working days of the escalation request being received.
-Yes Section 5 of our policy states that when we receive a request for a complaint to progress to stage 2 we will formally acknowledge, define and escalate the complaint within five working days of the request being received.
+Yes Section 5 of our policy states that when we receive a request for a complaint to progress to stage 2, we will formally acknowledge, define and escalate the complaint within five working days of the request being received.
 6.12 Residents must not be required to explain their reasons for requesting a stage 2 consideration.
 Landlords are expected to make reasonable efforts to understand why a resident remains unhappy as part of its stage 2 response.
 Yes Section 5 of our policy states that we do not require customers to let us know the reasons for their escalation request, but we will let them know that this can be helpful information for the stage 2 complaint investigation process.

 6.13 The person considering the complaint at stage 2 must not be the same person that considered the complaint at stage 1.
-Yes Section 5 of our policy states that the complaint will be assigned to a senior manager who will confirm their understanding of the complaint and review the decision made at stage 1 as part of the complaint investigation.
-6.14 Landlords must issue a final response to the stage 2 within 20 working days of the complaint being acknowledged.
-Yes Section 5 of our complaints policy states that the timescales to respond to a complaint at stage 2 will normally be no more than 20 working days from the date of stage 2 formal acknowledgement.
-In exceptional circumstances a stage 2 review may take longer than 20 working days, in these instances we will agree this in advance with the customer and provide a full explanation.
+Yes Section 5 of our policy states that the complaint will be assigned to a senior manager who will confirm their understanding of the complaint and review the decision made at stage 1 as part of the complaint investigation 6.14 Landlords must issue a final response to the stage 2 within 20 working days of the complaint being acknowledged.
+Yes Section 5 of our complaints policy states we will respond to a complaint at stage 2 within 20 working days from the date of the stage 2 formal acknowledgement.
+We recognise that some complaints may require detailed investigations and an extension to this timescale may be required.
+Where this is the case, we will inform the customer about the timescale in which we will respond.
+This will usually be no more than 20 working days.
+We will not extend a complaint without good reason, if an extension beyond 20 working days is needed, we will clearly explain this to the customer.